What is the Software Development Life Cycle?

 Phase 2: Analysis

-In the analysis phase, end user business requirements are analyzed and project goals converted into the defined system functions that the organization intends to develop.
+End-user business requirement analysis takes place during this phase.
+Project goals are converted into the defined system functions that the organization intends to develop.
 The three primary activities involved in the analysis phase are as follows:

 - Gathering business requirement